-Our medical students placement programs has additional benefits such as to be able to see diseases at advanced stage cases not encountered in the developed world and also have an exposure to see management of tropical diseases such as malaria.
-It is also important to note that you will find the hospitals are under resources and the medical professionals have to work with limited resources to treat patients.
+Our medical students placement programs has additional benefits such close supervision and to see diseases at advanced stage cases not encountered in the developed world in addition to an exposure in management of tropical diseases such as malaria.
+It is also important to note that you will find the hospitals medical professionals have to work with limited resources to treat patients.

-Let us know the department or medical area of your interest to enable us do a tailored placement; encompassing anything from the clinical fields of
+Work with us to do a tailored placement in the department or medical area of your interest; encompassing anything from the clinical fields of

-The student is also guided and refreshed on the application of theoretical knowledge attained in junior years of his/her learning process e.g. in the subjects of Anatomy, Physiology, Microbiology, Community Health, Pharmacology and Pathology.
+You will be guided and refreshed on the application of theoretical knowledge attained in junior years e.g. in the subjects of Anatomy, Physiology, Microbiology, Community Health, Pharmacology and Pathology.

 Student rotations and ward work are organized in a manner that most benefits the student, both in attaining practical experience and integrating knowledge and also in an approach that serves to benefit patient care.

 Students are directed by the supervising doctors and other mentors to enable them to draw an understanding of diverse aspects relating to the care of the patient e.g.